If you’re involved in an accident or your host’s car is damaged during your trip, take these steps:

 - If you’d prefer to return the car early, you can arrange that with your host as well.

-- You and your host may also agree to work out the damages directly together.
-(Read more about working it out below).
+- You and your host may also agree to work together to resolve the claim independently.
+(Read more about resolve independently claims below).

 - United States: 1-415-965-4525